Antibiotics for Strep Throat (Streptococcal Pharyngitis)

 Amoxicillin/Clavulanate Potassium (Augmentin) is resistant to degradation from beta-lactamase produced by pathogens that may colonize the tonsils and pharynx.
 Amoxicillin-clavulanate is often used to treat recurrent streptococcal pharyngitis and chronic pharyngeal carriage of group A streptococci9.
 Its major adverse effect is diarrhea.

 Amoxicillin/Clavulanate Potassium dosage:

 Alternative antibiotics must be used in patients with penicillin allergy, poor compliance or penicillin treatment failure.
-Patients who do not respond to initial treatment should be treated with antibiotic that is not inactivated by penicillinase-producing organisms (e.g., amoxicillin-clavulanate potassium, a cephalosporin or a macrolide).
+Patients who do not respond to initial treatment should be treated with penicillinase-resistant antibiotic (e.g., amoxicillin-clavulanate potassium, clindamycin, cephalosporins, macrolides).